jasonliancatalyst/catalyst-env-init/README.md

-# Catalyst Moodle Environment Setup Script
+# Moodle Environment Setup Script

 Scripts to set up the local Moodle environment.

 These scripts make minimum interaction possible during the Moodle environment setup process.

 ## Instructions

 1. Clone the repo to your home directory